The 5 stages of a successful HubSpot CRM Implementation

 While objectives such as “create a single view of the customer” are noble and unarguable, you need to understand what the real financial impact of the project will be.

 Understanding your ‘As Is’ will become your key driver in understanding what’s working and what’s not.
-This analysis will help you understand why you’re no longer achieving your initial goals - be that substantial lead generation or customer retention or whatever else you are evaluating.
+This analysis will help you understand what might be impacting business results and where the opportunities for improvement lie - be that substantial lead generation or customer retention or whatever else you are evaluating.

 To help you develop a long-term growth strategy using your HubSpot CRM, start by asking yourself:

 How well are your customer-facing teams performing?